 The solicitation of proxies will be primarily by mail, but our directors, officers and regular employees may also solicit proxies personally or by telephone.
 We will not pay our directors, officers or employees any additional compensation for these services.
 We will bear all costs of the solicitation, including all printing, handling and mailing of the Annual Meeting materials.
-We have arranged for Intermediaries to forward the Annual Meeting materials to beneficial Shareholders of our Common Shares held of record by those Intermediaries and we may reimburse the Intermediaries for their reasonable fees and disbursements in that regard.
+We have arranged for your broker, bank or other nominee to forward the Annual Meeting materials to beneficial owner of our Common Shares held of record by those organizations and we may reimburse them for their reasonable fees and disbursements in that regard.

-Who will count the votes?
+Who will count the votes, and is my vote confidential?